Pilot ACE: Software

 Installing the magnetic drum in 1954 opened the way to develop a control program for running programs dealing with matrices.
-Following urging by J. M. Hahn of the British Aircraft Corporation, Brian W. Munday developed General Interpretive Programme (GIP), which required only simple codewords to run a collection of programs called "bricks".
+Following encouragement by J. M. Hahn of the British Aircraft Corporation, Brian W. Munday developed the General Interpretive Programme (GIP), which required only simple codewords to run a collection of programs called "bricks".
 Each brick could perform a single task, such as to solve a set of simultaneous equations, to invert a matrix, and to perform matrix multiplication.
-Though there was nothing new in this concept, where GIP was unique was in the simplicity of the codewords that did not specify the bounds of the matrices.
-Bounds were taken from the matrix on the drum, where the bounds were the second and third element stored.
+Though there was nothing new in this concept, GIP was unique in the simplicity of the codewords that did not specify the bounds of the matrices.
+Bounds were taken from the matrix on the drum, where the bounds were the second and third elements stored.
 When a matrix was punched on cards, the bounds were given as the first two elements.
 Thus, once a program was written, it could run automatically with different sizes of matrices, without needing to change the program.

-GIP was running in 1954, and was re-written for DEUCE, the successor to Pilot ACE.
+GIP was running in 1954, and was rewritten for DEUCE, the successor to Pilot ACE.

 Bricks to be used with GIP were written by M. Woodger, who devised a unique scheme for storing array elements, namely, "block floating".
 To use regular floating-point would have required two words for each element.
 The compromise was to use a single exponent for all the elements of an array.
 Thus, only one word was required for each element.
 Only the largest element(s) were normalized.
 Smaller elements were scaled accordingly.
 Though there was some loss of precision associated with the smaller elements, it was not great, considering that elements tended to be within a factor of ten of each other.
 The exponent was stored with the matrix, along with the dimensions.